RajaS/rajas.github.io/about-me.rst

    :alt: Me
    :align: left

-{% img  left /images/me_with_camera.jpg 250 250 %} I am self taught programmer and love writing stuff_ with Python.
+I am self taught programmer and love writing stuff_ with Python.
 When possible, I love to trek with friends and especially look forward to an annual trek in the Himalayas.
 I do a bit of photography with my Canon EOS 550 and am thrilled when I get some good shots_.
 I am club level chess player, mostly playing 1 or 3 minute blitz games online now-a-days.
-I am an open source enthusiast, use linux on my computers, android on my phone, and open source software as much as possible.
+I am an open source enthusiast, use linux on all my computers, android on my phone, and open source software as much as possible.
 I am an avid reader and you can see the books I read here_.

 .. _Electrophysiologist: http://en.wikipedia.org/wiki/Cardiac_electrophysiology
 .. _JIPMER: http://wwww.jipmer.edu.in